The Deployment Wizard guides you step-by-step to quickly adopt your use case.

-When browsing for content packs, you can search for content packs that contain the Deployment Wizard when you filter by Content Pack includes and then select Wizards.
+When browsing for content packs, you can search for content packs that contain the Deployment Wizard by selecting Wizards under Content Pack includes.

 The Select Content Packs window opens, where you select the items to include in the pack (for the mandatory items you must select at least one).
 These items are automatically added to the cart.

 If an item is already installed, it will automatically be checked off and grayed out and will not be listed in the cart checkout list, unless an update is required).